kayradoganoglu/esclab/README.md

 For every toggled button, on the canvas according plot will appear, alongside the canvas.
 Column size is limited to 3.<br>
 Displayed plots are X-Axis Locked to each other.
 #### Known Issues:
-1.(Issue) KEEP AT LEAST ONE OPTION SELECTED:This page initializes with no option selected on checkboxes.
-When user selects one, plot will display however,<br>
-when user deselects the only selected option (NONE of checkboxes selected) Application will crash!
-2. (Fixed) This issue has been resolved by implementing a checkbox validation mechanism.
+Previously, deselecting the last remaining selected checkbox would cause the application to crash due to having no options selected.
+This issue has now been resolved by implementing a checkbox validation mechanism that prevents the action and displays a warning via QMessageBox.
-Now, when the user attempts to deselect the last remaining selected checkbox, an alert message is shown using QMessageBox, preventing the action and keeping the option selected.
 This ensures UI stability and eliminates the crash risk.
 ### Process Tool:
 This tool is accessible after loading data to enable users to execute post process operations.<br>
 User needs to select the test type on top right corner dropbox.(default=Step Test)<br>